-LEVEL CHANGES

-It is important that students choose their course loads very carefully, as the master schedule for the building is based off of these selections.
-Typically a student is required to stay in a course for an entire quarter before the school will honor a request to change the level of coursework.
+LEVEL CHANGES: It is important that students choose their course loads very carefully, as the master schedule for the building is based off of these selections.
 If a request to move course levels is granted, the grade as of the day of the course change will follow the student to the next class.
 Students wishing to initiate a level change within the same department must complete the add/drop form and obtain all required signatures (parent/guardian, teacher, department chair, counselor).